Teen Therapy in Lacey, Washington

 Compassionate Therapy for Teens

-Understand how ADD, ADHD, and anxiety impact their thoughts and actions
+Understand how ADHD, and anxiety impact their thoughts and actions

 Develop coping strategies to reduce overwhelm and impulsivity